ishanjain28/s3-mongo-backup/README.md

 MIT

+# Changelog

+    2.0.0 -> Uses MongoDB Connection URI directly, instead of asking for individual values of username, database name, password and database host.

 ## NOTE

-##### Please note that, This module uses `mongodump` to create backup of database, You need to have it installed on the machine on which you are using this module.
+1. This module uses `mongodump` to create backup of database, You need to have it installed on the machine on which you are using this module.
+2. To restore the generated backups

+    mongorestore --host localhost --port=27017 --gzip --archive=\<path to backup.gz\>